Frequently asked questions about PDX Commons and links to other organizations

 IS COHOUSING JUST A PORTLAND THING?

 Cohousing is sweeping the nation.
-As of 2017, there were about 150 cohousing developments in operation and another 100 in various stages of development.
+As of 2017, the year we opened, there were about 150 cohousing developments in operation and another 100 in various stages of development.
 There are 10 or 12 in the Portland area alone.
 So far, we are the only local cohousing specifically for older adults.

 WOULD I BE ABLE TO TAKE EXTENDED TRIPS?